slowernews/wisdom-tldr/README.md

 > *'It's nice to have a lot of money, but you know, you don't want to keep it around forever.
 I prefer buying things.
 Otherwise, it's a little like saving sex for your old age.' -- Warren Buffett*

+> *'you can spend your time making money but you cant spend your money making time.'*

 ===